dany5639/ImOrg/README.md

 - Image: webp, dds, tga
 - Video: flv

-Complete list of supported file formats based on the used libraries.
+Complete list of supported file formats based on the used Windows Media Player library.
 - Any file type supported by WinForms PictureBox:
 (BMP, GIF, JPEG, EXIF, PNG and TIFF)
 - Any file type supported by Windows Media Player: